hdbr00/WebVotingSystem/README.md

   <img src="https://github.com/hdbr00/SVotacion/raw/main/Assets/vote.PNG" />
 </p>

+⚠️ Note: This project is intended for demonstration purposes only.
+It requires additional configuration to run

 ## 1. Introduction
 <p>This system was created to enable users to exercise their right to vote, facilitating access for groups with disabilities and/or health risks to exercise this right.
 Additionally, any other person facing inconveniences on election day can use the system.
 </p>